Role of Translational Noise in Motility-Induced Phase Separation of Hard Active Particles: The Model

 We now consider a system of $N$ hard disks of radius $a$ following the dynamics of Eq.~\eqref{Langevin} in an area of size $L^2$ with periodic boundary conditions.
 The only interaction between the disks is overlap rejection, i.e., the impediment of superposition.
 Together with $v_0$ and $D_T$, the packing fraction $\phi=N\pi a^2/L^2$ completes the set of parameters that characterizes the system.

 Our results will be presented using the radius of the disks $a$ as the unit of length and the persistent time $\tau$ as the unit of time.
-In these units, the self-propulsion speed is equal to the Péclet number, ${\rm Pe}=v_0\tau/a$.
+In these units, the self-propulsion speed is equal to the Péclet number, ${\rm Pe}=v_0\tau/a$, defined purely in terms of the rotational diffusivity, as in Refs.~\cite{Fily2012,Moore2023,Ber14}.
 Similarly, the translational diffusion coefficient $D_T$ will be presented in units of $a^2/\tau$.

 At the start of the simulation, the square of side length $L$ is populated with $N$ non-overlapping disks, randomly distributed such that $N$ matches the desired packing fraction, $\phi$.
 At each step of the simulation, the positions and self-propelled directions of all disks were simultaneously updated according to a discrete version of Eq.~\eqref{Langevin} through a forward Euler-Maruyama scheme, \beq